Indiana University Health Arnett Gastroenterology physicians treat disorders of the digestive system.

 Talk to your physician's office about any medications you are taking to see if you should hold off on taking them before the procedure and for how long.
 Please view the Emmi Program.
 You should have been given a number to access the endoscopy program.
 If you did not receive an access number, please contact the office that scheduled your procedure so they can provide one for you.

 Please follow the instructions given to you by your provider or the scheduling department.
-If you have ever had a history of constipation, please follow the instructions for ‘history of constipation’.
-If you misplace your instructions or have questions, please contact Gastroenterology at the Hospital 765-838-5162 at the Surgery Center 765-838-7068 or (long distance) 800-899-8448.
+If you have ever had a history of constipation, please follow the instructions for "history of constipation."

-Instructions can be found here for your convenience.
+Instructions can be found below for your convenience.

 Colonoscopy Prep Instructions - Indiana University Health Arnett Surgery Center